Temidtech/dart-cheat-sheet/README.md

     int length(String text) => return text.length; // returns length of text
  ```

- The above is application where functions contain just ONE expression.
+ The above approach is applicable where functions contain just ONE expression.
 This is also referred to as shorthand syntax.